chicks-net/google-plus-posts-dumper/README.md

 ## Motivation

-* I wanted to do something in rust.
+* I wanted to do something in rust since it has a reputation for being hard.
-* I had a pile of HTML from my google+ dump that needs to be converted to hugo-friendly Markdown.
+* I had a pile of HTML from my google+ to convert to hugo-friendly Markdown.

 ## Status